FAQ on UniCredit's announced takeover offer

 Commerzbank is a core pillar of the German banking market, a reliable partner for the domestic economy and in international markets.
 We bear responsibility for our customers and act as an important financial backer of the German Mittelstand.
 We are very proud of this status and we are fully aware of the responsibility arising from it.

-4. How should Commerzbank shareholders behave in the context of the takeover offer?
+6. How should Commerzbank shareholders behave in the context of the announced takeover offer?

-6. What are the next steps in UniCredit's takeover offer for Commerzbank?
+7. What are the next steps in UniCredit's announced takeover offer for Commerzbank?

 According to what we know today, UniCredit will likely publish its offer in May.
-Before, it needs to be approved by BaFin and UniCredit’s shareholders have to approve the capital increase that is needed for the offer.
+Before, it needs to be approved by BaFin and UniCredit’s shareholders have to approve the capital increase that is needed for the offer at an extraordinary general meeting on May 4, 2026.
 The Board of Managing Directors of Commerzbank will then carefully examine the offer together with the Supervisory Board, acting in the best interests of the Bank, its shareholders, employees and clients.
 Subsequently, the Board of Managing Directors and the Supervisory Board will publish a reasoned statement on the terms of the offer.

-7. By when will the result of UniCredit's takeover offer for Commerzbank be determined?
+8. By when will the result of UniCredit's announced takeover offer for Commerzbank be determined?

-8. What strategy is Commerzbank pursuing independently of the takeover offer?
+9. What strategy is Commerzbank pursuing independently of the announced takeover offer?

-9. What is the position of stakeholders on UniCredit's unsolicited takeover offer?
+10. What is the position of stakeholders on UniCredit's unsolicited announced takeover offer?